hackerbyhobby/AI_final_project/README.md

 - **OCR**
   - If you prefer a different OCR engine (e.g., EasyOCR or Gemini-based OCR), replace the Tesseract calls with your desired approach.

+💡 Disclaimers & Warnings
+	•	False Positives/Negatives: No ML-based system is perfect.
+Always verify suspicious messages.
+	•	Privacy: We recommend not storing user data or images unless absolutely required.
+	•	External Dependencies: The performance and accuracy rely on Tesseract’s OCR, Hugging Face Transformers, and external translation libraries.

 ## Contributing
 Feel free to submit issues or feature requests.
 Contributions are welcome!